Quratulain-qurat97/superstore-retail-analysis/README.md

 Insight 8:

-As  we checked in insight 1 central in our least profit generating region but what interesting insight we  get from this loss-making state insight is even if they are the least profit making region they have only 2 states that is giving us negative profit Illinois revenue is $79.5K but losses -$12K of profit margin of profit is -15.11% and Texas revenue is $172K but losses –$25K of profit margin of profit is -14.83% compare to other Regions having 3 states where we are losing profit that mean even if they are giving us the least profit they are not the only one affecting our profit.
+Central has the worst regional margin but only 2 loss-making states.
+Other regions have 3.
+Texas having revenue of $172K but losses –$25K with the profit margin of -14.83% and for Illinois the revenue is  $79.5K but losses -$12K with the profit margin of -15.11%.
+If we compare them with other Regions who have 3 states where we are losing profit like West and South that simply mean they are giving us the least profit they are not the only one affecting our profit.
 The business should conduct an urgent state-level discount audit, prioritizing Texas and Ohio which represent the largest absolute losses.
 Simply reducing discounting in these states could potentially recover tens of thousands in lost profit.